 The Columbia Anytime pants are made of the brand’s stretchy Summiteer Lite fabric which is treated with Omni-Shield, a water- and stain-repellant.
 It also offers sun protection (UPF-50) due to the use of Omni-Shade technology.
 The Columbia Anytime pants have a lot in common with the Outdoor Research Zendo pants above in terms of design, but are less expensive.
 Like the Zendo pants, they have a drawcord for adjusting fit rather than belt loops (and a belt) but also a zipper and snap opening.
 One notable drawback of the Anytime pants is that you cannot roll them up and secure them as there are no snap fasteners, tabs etc. You can, however, get the Columbia Anytime pants in four different versions (capri pants, ankle pants, full leg pants and a boot cut model), so you can choose a shorter model if you prefer having your calves bare.

 CimAlp is a French outdoor brand, which was founded in 1964 by an avid mountaineer and has ever since focused on creating functional high-quality apparel for all sorts of activities in the mountains, from skiing and trail running to hiking and trekking.
-The CimAlp Interstice Light pants have been designed with the latter activities in mind, as they are made of the brand’s comfortable and light CimaFlex 160g/m2 fabric.
+The CimAlp Aventure pants have been designed with the latter activities in mind, as they are made of the brand’s comfortable and light CimaFlex 160g/m2 fabric, which has a UPF-rating of 40.
 Functional details include articulated knees, zipped hand pockets (plus one on the thigh) with mesh that can double as air vents, draw cord toggles at the pant leg hem, and a pretty unique internal elastic waist belt.
-As mentioned in the the first-hand review of the CimAlp Interstice Light pants, the waist circumference can be adjusted by moving the button on the inside of the waist to different positions on the internal elastic belt.
+The waist circumference can be adjusted by moving the button on the inside of the waist to different positions on the internal elastic belt.
 This means that the pants will fit you regardless of a minor weight gain/loss!